MandWdevclub/MandWdevclub.github.io/meetings.md

 ## Meetups

-Meetups are held every Tuesday from 6:30 PM to 7:30 PM in [Lavery Hall](https://www.vt.edu/about/buildings/lavery-hall.html) room 345.
+Meetups are held Tuesdays or Thursday at  6:30PM in [Lavery Hall](https://www.vt.edu/about/buildings/lavery-hall.html) room 345.
 Meetups usually vary from workshops to tech talks to group work on apps.

 ## Meetup Scheduling